Diane Vaughan

+Early life and education

+Career

+Diane Vaughan studied sociology at Ohio State University, and received her PhD in 1979.
+From 1979 to 1982 she was a Post-Doctoral Fellow in Sociology of Social Control at Yale University.
+From 1982 to 1984 she was a Research Associate, at Wellesley College Center for Research on Women, and then joined the Department of Sociology at Boston College.
+From 1986 to 1987 she was a Visiting Fellow, Centre for Socio-Legal Studies, Wolfson College, Oxford.

+She taught at Boston College from 1984 to 2005.
+Since 2005 she has been a professor of Sociology and International and Public Affairs at Columbia University.

+Awards

+Vaughan is a laureate of the Public Understanding of Sociology Award, of the American Sociological Association.

+The Challenger Launch Decision (1996) won the Rachel Carson Prize (inaugural winner) and the Robert K. Merton Award, as well as being nominated for the Pulitzer Prize and National Book Award.

+Work

 In the understanding of safety and risk, Vaughan is perhaps best known for coining the phrase "normalization of deviance", which she has used to explain the sociological causes of the Challenger and Columbia disasters.
 Vaughan defines this as a process where a clearly unsafe practice comes to be considered normal if it does not immediately cause a catastrophe: "a long incubation period [before a final disaster] with early warning signs that were either misinterpreted, ignored or missed completely."

 In the study of relationships, Vaughan is known for her research into the process of relationship breakups.

-Vaughan received her Ph.D. in sociology from Ohio State University and is a laureate of the Public Understanding of Sociology Award, of the American Sociological Association.
-The Challenger Launch Decision won the Rachel Carson Prize (inaugural winner) and the Robert K. Merton Award as well as being nominated for the Pulitzer Prize and National Book Award.